 Bungee jumping is one of the most thrilling, exhilarating and sweat-inducing activities there is.
-The idea of hurtling yourself into the air with only the support of a bungee cord might seem unwise to some, but for adrenaline junkies, it’s a challenge they’re eager to overcome.
+The idea of hurtling yourself into the air with only the support of a bungee cord might seem unwise to some, but for adrenaline junkies, it’s a challenge they’re only too eager to overcome.

 We’ve picked out five of the most spectacular bungee jumps from around the world.
 To succeed, you’ll need a head for heights, nerves of steel and just a little bit of madness about you.

 VERZASCA DAM IN TICINO, SWITZERLAND

 To take your thrill-seeking experience to the extreme, try your hand at being James Bond by soaring from the very same spot as 007 in Goldeneye.
 It’s among the best stunts in film history, and with a lot of courage, you can make your leap at the Verzasca Dam in Switzerland one that lives long in your memory too.